circonus/irondb-docs/api/state.md

 * *text:store* :   Appears if text data storage is enabled on this node.

-*histogram:store*

-:   Appears if histogram data storage is enabled on this node.
+* *histogram:store* :   Appears if histogram data storage is enabled on this node.

-*nnt:second\_order*

-:   Appears if second order derivatives for numeric data is
-        enabled on this node.
+* *nnt:second_order* :   Appears if second order derivatives for numeric data is enabled on this node.

-*histogram:dynamic\_rollups*

-:   Appears if dynamic histogram rollups are enabled on this node.
+* *histogram:dynamic_rollups* :   Appears if dynamic histogram rollups are enabled on this node.

-*nnt:store*

-:   Appears if numeric data storage is enabled on this node.
+* *nnt:store* :   Appears if numeric data storage is enabled on this node.

-*features*

-:   Appears if feature flagging is enabled on this node.
+* *features* :   Appears if feature flagging is enabled on this node.

-*version*

-:   The version of the Snowth software running on this node.
+*version* :   The version of the IRONdb software running on this node.

-*application*

-:   The name of this application.
+*application* :   The name of this application.

 ## Examples